Big Data Platform

 In the connection wizard, fill in the general properties of the connection you

 need to create, such as Name, Purpose and Description.

-The information you fill in the Description field will appear as a tooltip when you move your mouse pointer over the connection.When done, click Next to proceed to the next step.
+The information you fill in the Description field is displayed as a tooltip when you hover over the connection.When done, click Next to proceed to the next step.

 Select MongoDB from the DB Type list and MongoDB version of the database you are

 connecting to from the DB Version list, and

 specify the following details:

 Enter the host name or IP address and the port number of the MongoDB server in the corresponding fields.

 If the database you are connecting to is replicated on different hosts of a replica set, select the Use replica set address check box, and specify the host names or IP addresses and the respective ports in the Replica set address table.
 This can improve data handling reliability and performance.